 If you don't have vinegar and baking soda on hand, you can also use ketchup to remove tarnish.
 Just grab the ketchup bottle from your fridge.
 Squirt some on the piece you want to clean, and work it in with your fingers or a sponge.
 Let it sit for a little while, so it has time to go to work on all that tarnish.
 Then, rinse it off, and dry your piece thoroughly.
 Easy and kind of fun, too.

 Another option: lemon and salt.
 Simply slice a lemon in half, sprinkle the cut side liberally with salt, and rub it over the surface of the piece you're cleaning.
 Re-salt the lemon periodically, to maintain your scrubbing power.
 Then, rinse; dry; and you're done.

 Is It Solid Copper/Brass or Copper/Brass Plate?

 If a magnet sticks to it, it's plate.
 If it doesn't, it's solid copper or brass.
 Why does this matter?
-Because plate is just a thin layer over some other type of metal, you'll need to be extra careful that you don't wear off the plate with all of your polishing.
-That may not be an issue this time, but with repeat cleanings it could be.
+Because plate is just a thin layer over some other type of metal.
+If you're cleaning a plated piece, you'll need to be extra careful that you don't wear off the plate with all of your polishing.
+While it may not be an issue this time, it could become an issue over time with repeated cleanings.